New Montana law aims to help increase literacy among children

-Parents who worry their child is struggling with reading or reading comprehension now have a new resource to find help in Montana.
-The legislation could inspire other lawmakers.
+HAMILTON - Parents who worry their child is struggling with reading or reading comprehension now have a new resource to find help.

 Gov. Greg Gianforte signed House Bill 352 into law after it passed during the most recent session of Montana’s legislature.
 The measure provides a way for parents and schools to help children at risk of not meeting literacy standards on schedule.